tyjyang/cmgtools-lite/WMass/python/plotter/README.md

 The script also makes and plots the products of the SF (currently it only considers trigger with either charge, isolation, and idip), whose usage is more convenient at analysis level.
 Tracking and reco SF are compatible with 1 (efficiencies are close to 100%, so better to neglect them)

 The previous command assumes that the input root file contains histograms for the preVFP or postVFP era.
 For tests, we made scale factors also split by era.
 Currently, they can be manipulated using the following script (not worth merging it with the other one, as we don't expect to use scale factors for each single era).
+The following command will make a lot of plots, including data/data and MC/MC scale factors, comparison of inclusive efficiencies with luminosity-weighted average of the different eras, and many more things.
 ```
 python w-mass-13TeV/compareSFperEra.py /afs/cern.ch/user/m/mdunser/public/wmass/2021-04-30_allSFs.root plots/testNanoAOD/testSF/SFeta0p1_30Apr2021_checkLumiAverage/ -e BtoF
 ```